 For a lot of people, cracking your neck or other joints is a habit.
 It’s something that a person has been doing for many years, and like all habits, will take some time and effort to break from.
 One thing that you will need is willpower, and the acceptance that you have to break the habit.

 If you are aware that you are constantly cracking your neck, then the first thing you need to do is to speak to a doctor.
 You might have a misalignment of your neck or spine, and this is what is causing you to constantly crack your neck.
+A medical professional will give you a better idea on the reason you’re regularly cracking your neck joints and recommend solutions that actually work.
+In fact, setting an appointment with your doctor should be on top of your to-do list if you want to break this habit as following or implementing techniques without their approval can only do more harm than good.

 If this is the case, then it might be worth visiting a local chiropractor, who will be professionally trained and experienced in putting pressure on your bones and joints, and aligning everything as it should be.